 - Strawberries–After slicing, just arrange on the food dehydrator trays and let the dehydrator do the rest.
 These are great on top of cereal or in scones.

-- Pineapple–Dried pineapple chunks are so sweet, they taste like candy.
+- Pineapple rings or apple rings–Dried pineapple or apple rings are so sweet, they taste like candy.

 - Kale–Many people make kale chips, and there are a variety of recipes for seasonings out there.
-Here’s a recipe you might want to try.
-I liked the dried kale, but I had to be careful not to over-season.
+You can add seasonings if you like, like seasoning salt, but be careful not to over-season.
 Flavors are concentrated, whether sweet or salty, when food is dried.

 Remember when I stated earlier in the article that I have a weakness for savory snacks?
 In my quest for savory, lower calorie, crunchy snacks, I have tried some, well, interesting food items.
 These I do not recommend, but you might stumble upon a winning variation, so feel free to experiment.